rpapallas/baxter_cashier/README.md

 2 About The Project
 ====================

 This project is focusing on developing packages and algorithms for Baxter Robot by Rethink Robotics.
 The project's aim is to make Baxter a cashier in a sweetshop.

-This involves several aspects:
-- Perception: Skeleton Tracking to identify hand-pose of the customer.
-- Manipulation: Baxter to get and give money to the customer's hand.

 2.1 How the repository is organised
 -----------------------------------